johantre/msword-properties-generator/docs/signature-loader/README.md

 ### The result
 Below what'll be the result of using your Provider data, like the signature download link.

-- If you clicked "Run workflow" you'll see the first screen below.
+- If you clicked **"Run workflow"** you'll see the first screen below.
 That means your workflow is running.
-- Providing you selected to recieve a mail, you'll see a mail as in the second screen.
+- Providing you selected to receive mail, you'll see mail in the mailbox of the provided mail as in the second screen.
-- Lo and behold; opening up the pdf shows the signature as provided in the first step in this README.md
+- Lo and behold; opening up the .pdf shows the signature as provided in the first step in this README.md

 <div style="display: flex; justify-content: space-between;">
 <a href="../../assets/signature-loader/Signature Loader-GenerateSend1.png"><img src="../../assets/signature-loader/Signature Loader-GenerateSend1.png" width="240"></a>